blashkari/msa-case-surface-heights/README.md

 ```
 ##  📈 Plot

-The SNR estimates for each location are visualized using `ggplot2`, including a dashed red reference line at SNR = 2.
+The SNR estimates for each location are visualized using `ggplot2`, with a dashed red reference line at an SNR of 2.

 ## 🔍 Observations
 From the analysis, we observe the following: